fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 ### actualTimeOfDeparture

-An departure time can be recorded by different automated or manual means which do not always refer to the same event or location.
+A departure time can be recorded by different automated or manual means which do not always refer to the same event or location.
 Therefore, FIXM proposes different options to exchange the `actualTimeOfDeparture`, in order to help system providers and operators select the one most applicable to their operations.